pegasus-isi/pegasus/doc/sphinx/introduction.rst

 that a single scientist can complete complex computations that once required many different people.
-New users are encouraged to explore the :doc:`tutorial` to become familiar with how to operate Pegasus for their own workflows.
-Users create and run a sample project to demonstrate Pegasus capabilities.
+New users are encouraged to explore the :doc:`tutorial` to become familiar with how to operate Pegasus for their own workflows in which users create and run a sample project to demonstrate Pegasus capabilities.

 Pegasus has a number of features that contribute to its useability and